christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 # Assignments

-Assignments (propositions that make the formula True) are found with the Solver from the PySat package when the formula is of type `pysat.formula.CNF`.
+5 positive assignments (propositions that make the formula True) are found with the Solver from the PySat package when the formula is of type `pysat.formula.CNF`.
+5 negative assignments are easier to find by random tests.

 Synthetic get_clauses